When you decide what to wear on Phillip Island, first check Phillip Island's weather forecast during the time of your stay.

 As mentioned above, take a waterproof rug and blanket to the penguin parade.

-A travel umbrella won’t take up much space in your suitcase but might save you from getting wet.
+Plus a travel umbrella won’t take up much space in your suitcase but might save you from getting wet.

 Even in winter, a stroll along on of Phillip Island’s